GSA/digitalgov.gov/content/news/2023/05/2023-05-19-personas-learn-how-to-discover-your-audience-understand-them-and-pivot-to-address-their-needs.md

 Clear communication through any channel is key.
 The best way to do this includes understanding and empathizing with your audience, reaching them, seeing how they use your products or services, and continuing a conversation with them at an appropriate level and cadence.
 While this all sounds easy enough in a classroom setting, the real-world application can often be daunting.
 Where do you even start?
 How do you discover your audience, what they need to know, how they are using your agency’s tools or products, and at what level they need help or clarity?

 With these questions in mind, I met with five experts from across the federal government to gather insight and expertise about how they discovered their audience, understood them, and pivoted to address their communications and services.
 These conversations ranged from informational approaches to user experience (UX) insights on the operations of government tools and products.
-Their advice amounts to these key takeaways:
+Their advice amounts to these five key takeaways:

 * Discover your audience by leveraging agency knowledge
 * Sketch a proto-persona